johnpaulsmith/self-balancing-binary-search-tree-apps/README.md

 The splay tree program features a button that allows the user to turn the splaying on and off.
-A splay tree without splaying is simply a plain old binary search tree, so this program doubles as simple, non-balancing BST demo as well.
+A splay tree without splaying is simply a plain old binary search tree, so this program doubles as a non-balancing BST demo as well.

+Duplicate keys are disallowed in these data structures.
+Inserting duplicates can cause a violation of the binary search tree property when rotations to the left are performed.